Random Genre Month

 January 26

 Validation can begin.
 There will be a submit page that is entered and we will check everyone's word count.
-Then you get a special winner's banner on your page.
+Then you get a special winner's badge on your page.
 If you're not finished yet, that's okay, you have five more days.

 January 31